23 Cloud microphysics

 \[ \begin{align} \ln\left(\frac{p_S\left(R,n_s\right)}{p_S^{(0)}}\right) &= \frac{2\gamma}{R_sTR\rho_w} - \frac{n_s}{n_w} \end{align} \]

 as an equation for the vapor pressure over a curved surface within which a solution is located.
-For $n_w$ holds
+For $n_w$, one has

 \[ \begin{align} n_w = \frac{m_w}{M_w} = \frac{4\pi R^3\rho_w}{3M_w}. \end{align} \]